Cray-HPE/docs-csm/operations/validate_csm_health.md

 Refer to "About Postgres" in the _HPE Cray EX System Administration Guide 1.5 S-8001_.

 <a name="pet-bgp"></a>
-### BGP Peering Status and Reset
+#### 1.3 BGP Peering Status and Reset
 Verify that Border Gateway Protocol (BGP) peering sessions are established for each worker node on the system.

-Check the Border Gateway Protocol (BGP) status on the Aruba/Mellanox switches.
+Check the Border Gateway Protocol (BGP) status on the Aruba or Mellanox switches.
 Verify that all sessions are in an **Established** state.
 If the state of any session in the table is **Idle**, reset the BGP sessions.